Mintxshi/basil/readme.md

 2c.
 Make sure the user can change the port.

-3. Please specify if your package is made for basil.
-Don't make your package name `robloxclientcontroller` and then include "Works with basil" in description.
+3. Please specify if your package is made for citron.
+Don't make your package name `robloxclientcontroller` and then include "Works with citron" in description.

 ---